resucutie/beyond-software-list/index.md

 :c-mobile: `:c-mobile` - Runs on all mobile platforms
 :c-web: `:c-web` - Runs on all browsers
 :c-console: `:c-console:` - Runs on a console
+:c-vr: `:c-vr:` - Avaiable on VR consoles
+:c-selfhost: `:c-selfhost:` - The service is selfhostable
 :c-android: `:c-android:` - Runs on Android
 :c-ios: `:c-ios:` - Runs on iOS
 :c-appletv: `:c-appletv` - Supports Apple TV
 :c-windows: `:c-windows:` - Runs on Windows
 :c-macos: `:c-macos:` - Runs on MacOS
 :c-linux: `:c-linux:` - Runs on Linux
-:c-cli: `:c-cli` - Is a command line only application
+:c-cli: `:c-cli:` - Is a command line only application
 :c-chrome: `:c-chrome:` - Runs on Chrome
 :c-firefox: `:c-firefox:` - Runs on Firefox
-:c-vr: `:c-vr:` - Avaiable on VR consoles
 :c-proprietary: `:c-proprietary:` - Is proprietary
 :c-ads: `:c-ads:` - Contains ads
 :c-freemium: `:c-freemium:` - Is a program that contains a Freemium payment model